Let’s chat about #MOMFAIL days today, shall we?

 high unrealistic expectations.
 Whether you’re struggling with disorganization, a dirty house, keeping up with the laundry, or getting meals on the table, know this:

-We’re not alone in feeling this way, AND we’re doing better than we think!
+You’re not alone in feeling this way, AND you’re doing better than you think!

 Here’s to removing the #MOMFAIL hashtag from our life!